Efficient quantum measurement of Pauli operators in the presence of finite sampling error: Rotation constructions

 Note that in the three steps $S_{4}\rightarrow S_{5}$, $S_{6}\rightarrow S_{7}$, and $S_{8}\rightarrow \Send$, we have used blocks of \textsc{CNOT} gates.
 The method we used to synthesise these blocks is size-optimal~\cite[Lemma~1]{patel_markov_hayes_cnot}, but we could have alternatively used methods in Ref.~\cite{2019optimal_cnot_space_depth_cas_pku}, that built on Ref.~\cite{1998moore_nilsson_cnot_depth}, to achieve optimal space-depth tradeoff, where space refers to extra ancilla qubits.

 To end our discussion of constructing rotation circuits, we briefly mention a third, ancilla-based construction with two-qubit gate size at most $kn$.
-This construction is well-known in the context of syndrome measurement~\cite{nielsen_chuang} in quantum error correction but does not seem to have been mentioned in the context of measuring a Pauli decomposition of an operator, as in VQE.
+This construction is well-known in the context of syndrome measurement~\cite{kitaev_qec_measure,nielsen_chuang} in quantum error correction but does not seem to have been mentioned in the context of measuring a Pauli decomposition of an operator, as in VQE.
 To measure $k$ commuting Paulis $\{P_{i}\}_{i=1}^{k}$, this ``ancilla-construction'' uses $k$ ancilla and involves $k$ consecutive blocks of generalised-\textsc{CNOT} gates, each targeted at a different ancilla.
-The controls in block $b\leq k$ are activated or deactivated by the $+1$ or $-1$ eigenstates of the single-qubit Paulis forming $P_{b}$~\footnote{So $Z$ corresponds to standard control on $\{\ket{0}, \ket{1}\}$, $X$ corresponds to control on $\{\ket{+}, \ket{-}\}$, $Y$ corresponds to control on $\{\ket{+i}, \ket{-i}\}$, and $I$ corresponds to not having a generalised-\textsc{CNOT}.
+The controls in block $b\leq k$ are activated or deactivated by the $+1$ or $-1$ eigenstates of the single-qubit Paulis forming $P_{b}$\footnote{So $Z$ corresponds to standard control on $\{\ket{0}, \ket{1}\}$, $X$ corresponds to control on $\{\ket{+}, \ket{-}\}$, $Y$ corresponds to control on $\{\ket{+i}, \ket{-i}\}$, and $I$ corresponds to not having a generalised-\textsc{CNOT}.
 These generalised-\textsc{CNOT} gates can be implemented by the standard \textsc{CNOT} conjugated by $H$ in case of $X$, or $SH$ in case of $Y$.}. $k$ single-qubit measurements are performed on the ancilla at the end of each block to exactly give measurements of $P_{i}$.
-Unfortunately, this construction requires $k$ extra ancilla qubits and has worse worst-case two-qubit gate size than both of our constructions.
-However, it does serve as a simple way to see, a priori, that a two-qubit gate scaling of $O(kn)$ is possible.
+Unfortunately, this construction requires $k$ extra ancilla qubits (or else a single extra ancilla qubit that needs to be measured and reset $k$ times) and has worse worst-case two-qubit gate size than both of our constructions.